-Bumbling Seaman Blissworth (Kenneth Connor) accidentally destroys the top-secret wiring plans for the new experimental Acoustic Torpedo Mk2 (codenamed “The Creeper”) and spends the rest of the film trying to cover up the fact, donning several disguises to get his hands on the only other copy before the Admiral (Noel Purcell) arrives to visit HMS Terrier and view the plans.
+Bumbling Seaman Blissworth (Kenneth Connor) accidentally destroys the vital top-secret wiring plans for the new experimental Acoustic Torpedo Mk2 (codenamed “The Creeper”) and spends the rest of the film trying to cover up the fact, donning several disguises to get his hands on the only other copy before the peppery Admiral Sir Humphrey Pettigrew (Noel Purcell) arrives to visit HMS Terrier and view the plans.

-Matters are further complicated when Blissworth becomes involved with Agatha Potter (Hattie Jacques), a female scientist from the Admiralty, and discovers a fault in the wiring of the torpedo.
+Matters are further complicated when the scientifically-inclined Blissworth becomes involved with Agatha Potter (Hattie Jacques), a female scientist from the Admiralty, and discovers a fault in the wiring of the torpedo.

 Future Love Thy Neighbour star Jack Smethurst has a small part as a sailor.

 Chief Petty Officer Mundy